ZacharyATanenbaum/service_framework/README.md

 - Sigint Handler
   - ex. `sigint_handler(sigint, frame, to_send, states, config)`
   - This method is called whenever a sigint is provided.

+- Sigterm Handler
+  - ex. `sigterm_handler(sigint, frame, to_send, states, config)`
+  - This method is called whenever a sigterm is provided.

 - Init Function
   - ex. `init_function(to_send, states, config)`